Ancient Macedonian army: Battle tactics

 The Macedonian army was one of the first military forces to use 'combined arms tactics', using a variety of specialised troops to fulfill specific battlefield roles in order to form a greater whole.
 Although it did not succeed in every battle, the army of Philip II was able to successfully adopt the military tactics of its enemies, such as the embolon (i.e. 'flying wedge') formation of the Scythians.
 This offered cavalry far greater manoeuvrability and an edge in battle that previously did not exist in the Classical Greek world.

 The tactics used by the Macedonian army throughout the various campaigns it fought were, of course, varied; usually in response to the nature of the enemy forces and their dispositions, and to the physical nature of the battlefield.
 However, there were a number of features of the tactics employed by the Macedonians in pitched battles which can be identified as being typical.
 These features were evident in the first major battle the army, newly trained up by Philip, fought in 358 BC and could still be discerned at Gaugamela in 331 BC.

-The battle fought in 358 BC near Lake Ohrid was intended to free Macedon of the threat from Illyria and recover some western areas of Macedon from Illyrian control.
+The Battle of Erigon Valley fought in 358 BC was intended to free Macedon of the threat from Illyria and recover some western areas of Macedon from Illyrian control.
 The Illyrians, led by King Bardylis, were at a similar strength to the Macedonians at about 10,000–11,000 troops.
 Philip had 600 cavalry, the Illyrians were concerned about being outflanked by the Macedonian cavalry and formed up in a hollow square.
 Philip massed his cavalry on his right flank and arranged his army in echelon, with the left refused.
 As had been anticipated, the Illyrians stretched their formation in order to bring the Macedonian left wing into action.
 Philip waited until the inevitable gap appeared in the left of the Illyrian square, then threw his cavalry at the gap.
 The cavalry forced their way into the Illyrian ranks and were followed by elements of the phalanx.
 The Illyrians broke after a fierce struggle, and three-quarters of Bardylis' army were slaughtered.
 The oblique advance with the left refused, the careful manoeuvring to create disruption in the enemy formation and the knock out charge of the strong right wing, spearheaded by the Companion cavalry, became standard Macedonian practice.